Orbi home mesh wifi system: Pros, cons and tips

 > You use it for 30 minutes per day and 150 days per year

-> You are paying 0,217 euro (or dollars or pounds) per every kWh you consume
+> You are paying 0,217 euros (or dollars or pounds) per every kWh you consume

-You will be paying around 10 euro (or dollars, or pounds, or…) per year in electricity costs.
+You will pay around 10 euros (or dollars, pounds, or…) per year in electricity costs.

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.

-If you want to know the exact electricity usage of a vacuum cleaner, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.
+If you want to know the electricity usage of a vacuum cleaner, your best option is to use a plug-in power meter to measure the exact power consumption and electricity cost.

-Have a look to this YouTube video for more information.
+Have a look at this YouTube video for more information.

 Depending on the model, from 400 to 1500 Watts per hour.